On SYZ mirrors of Hirzebruch surfaces: SYZ Mirrors of the Third Hirzebruch Surface

 Here we view $(x',y)$ as the coordinate $(u,w^{-1})\in\Lambda\times\Lambda^*$ for this mirror space, and $(x,y)$ as the coordinate $(v^{-1},w^{-1})\in\Lambda^*\times\Lambda^*$.
 These two coordinates satisfy the desired change of variables formula on the overlap of two charts.
 Consequently, $W_\mathrm{right}$ and $W_\mathrm{left}$ glue to an analytic function $W$ on $\F_3^\vee$, which is the superpotential then.

-Also, note that the mirror space $(\Lambda^*)^2$ obtained through the perturbation in \cite[\S 3.2]{DA09} can be viewed as an affine open subspace—the $(x,y)$-chart of $\F_3^\vee$, and the superpotential on $(\Lambda^*)^2$ is the restriction of the superpotential on $\F_3^\vee$.
+Also, note that the mirror space $(\Lambda^*)^2$ obtained through the perturbation in \cite[\S 3]{DA09} can be viewed as an affine open subspace—the $(x,y)$-chart of $\F_3^\vee$, and the superpotential on $(\Lambda^*)^2$ is the restriction of the superpotential on $\F_3^\vee$.

 In conclusion, we see from the example of $\F_3$ that different choices of perturbation of a non-Fano toric manifold lead to different SYZ mirrors.
-If we perturb the complex structure in a toric manner, the mirror space is still $(\Lambda^*)^n$, and no walls are present.
-If we perturb in a non-toric way like what we have done here, the wall-crossing phenomenon occurs, and the new mirror space contains $(\Lambda^*)^n$ as an affine open subspace.
+If we perturb the complex structure in an equivariant manner, the mirror space is still $(\Lambda^*)^n$, and no walls are present.
+If we perturb in a non-toric way as we do here, the wall-crossing phenomenon occurs, and the new mirror space contains $(\Lambda^*)^n$ as an affine open subspace.